gracelang/language/website/tutorial/variables/scope.md

  1. All names come into existence together, at the start of a module
  2. The name of a method is bound to its body when the method is declared.
- 3. `var`s and `def`s are created, but at first are _uninitialized_.
+ 3. `var`s and `def`s are created at the start of the module, but are at first _uninitialized_.
- 4. The code in the module is executed in the order written.
-This includes the right-hand-sides of `var`s and `def`s, and any statements at the top level.
+ 4. The code in the module is executed in the order written, top to bottom.
+This code includes the right-hand-sides of `var`s and `def`s, and any statements at the top level.
-During this process, it's an error to try to access the value of a variable before it has been initialized.
+During the excecution process, it's an error to try to access a variable before it has been initialized.

 ## Consequences